Punzo/Narrative-Role-Play-Games/Rules_Lovecraft.md

   - **Full plate armor (vehemence: 8\)**: While it provides heavy protection, it can hinder a character's mobility, making them slower and less able to react to incoming attacks.
 Characters wearing full plate armor suffer a **malus to dodge rolls** due to the armor’s restrictive nature.
 - **Combat context**: How a character describes their attack can influence its effectiveness.
 For example:
   - A **finesse strike** with a **dagger** aimed at a target's unprotected weak spot might result in higher vehemence or more significant damage than a wild swing.
-  - **High agility with a Dagger**: A character with high agility using a **dagger** might be able to bypass armor and attack **vulnerable points** of the opponent, such as joints or areas where armor does not cover.
+  - **High agility with a dagger**: A character with high agility using a dagger might be able to bypass armor and attack **vulnerable points** of the opponent, such as joints or areas where armor does not cover.
 In this case, the character’s **finesse** and the precise execution of their strike can compensate for the weapon's lower base vehemence.
 The player’s **narrative** of the attack could describe how they target these vulnerable areas to increase the effectiveness of the attack.
 - **Dodge rolls**: In order to roll for a **dodge**, the character must be aware of the incoming attack.
 This awareness can depend on various factors, such as:
   - **Perception** or **Sixth Sense** skills: A character needs to be able to sense or perceive the threat of an incoming attack to attempt a dodge.
 If the character is unaware of the attack or the attacker, they cannot attempt a dodge roll.
 Skills like **Perception** or **Sixth sense** are essential for noticing hidden or subtle threats, allowing the character to react and attempt to evade.
 - For instance: